How to wax snowboard yourself, and which kit is the best?

 Regular waxing not only protects the base of your board but also improves your snowboarding experience.
 Because of the reduced friction, a properly waxed snowboard will slide more smoother and much faster.

-So, how should you hot wax your snowboard?
-Let us investigate.
+So, how should you wax your snowboard?
+Lets Get Started

 You'll need a snowboard wax kit from a reputable provider, or you can assemble your own waxing kit.
-Here are the necessary tools: An iron, wax, scraper, cloth, and a structuring brush.
+Here are the necessary tools: An iron, wax, scraper, cloth, structuring brush, and a base cleaner

 Step 1: Take Off the Bindings